Women use your vote! – 100 years of women’s suffrage

-2018 marks the centenary of the adoption of women’s suffrage in Austria.
-On 12 November 1918 women were granted the right to vote and to stand for election.
+2018 marks the centenary of women’s suffrage in Austria.
+On November 12th 1918 women were granted the right to vote and to stand for election.
 It was only with the adoption of voting rights for women that their exclusion from political decisions came to an end.
 In 1919 they were able to vote for the first time on equal terms with men.

-This virtual exhibition traces the path to the election day on 16 February 1919, beginning with the 1848 revolution – using contemporary illustrations, newspaper cuttings, photos, posters and leaflets from the Austrian National Library collections.
+This virtual exhibition traces the path of women's suffrage, beginning with the revolution of 1848 up to the election day on February 16th 1919 – using contemporary illustrations, newspaper cuttings, photos, posters and leaflets from the collections of the Austrian National Library.

 This is an enlarged and revised version of the online exhibition on 85 years of women’s right to vote which was produced by Sonja Edler, Lydia Jammernegg, Julia Köstenberger and Brigitte Noelle in 2004.